pomonam/kronfluence/DOCUMENTATION.md

 interactive tutorial.

 **Prepare Your Model and Dataset.**
 Before computing influence scores, you need to prepare the trained model and dataset.
-Note that you can use any platforms to train the model (e.g., [Pytorch Lightning](https://lightning.ai/docs/pytorch/stable/) and [HuggingFace Trainer](https://huggingface.co/docs/transformers/main_classes/trainer)).
+You can use any frameworks to train the model (e.g., [Pytorch Lightning](https://lightning.ai/docs/pytorch/stable/) or [HuggingFace Trainer](https://huggingface.co/docs/transformers/main_classes/trainer)).
 ```python
 ...
 # Get the model with the trained parameters.